givmo/blog/wp-content/plugins/addthis/readme.txt

 == Upgrade Notice ==
+= 2.1.0 =
+More Features, More Filters, More Social Goodness

 = 2.0.5 =
 Force service codes to be lowercase and If opting out of clickback tracking, set config to force opting out